FruityAnon/Tag-Sorter-LLM/README.md

 ### Text Blending 📦

 This node is for combining text blocks.
-It takes up to 6 strings and joins them into a single prompt, separated by the special keyword `BREAK`.
+It takes up to 6 strings and joins them into a single prompt, separated by the special keyword `BREAK` (See the end of the README).
 This allows you to use the syntax for controlling prompt weights in ComfyUI.

 ![](images_rep/node_textBlending.png)